 Karanjit Panesar

-Karanjit Panesar is a Leeds-based mixed-media artist inspired by archival material.
-In his recent work, Furnace Fruit, Karanjit worked with collections at Leeds Art Gallery and The British Library.
+Karanjit Panesar is a Leeds-based mixed-media artist.
+In his recent work, Furnace Fruit, Karanjit worked with the archive material in the collections at Leeds Art Gallery and The British Library.

 Artists Working with Sculptural Textiles